Graham Taylor: Later life

 In 2003, Taylor became vice-president at Division Three club Scunthorpe United, his hometown club.
 From 2004, he worked as a pundit on BBC Radio 5 Live, and managed a team of celebrities for Sky One's annual series, The Match.

 His time at Scunthorpe saw a turnaround in the club's fortunes.
 In his first season on the board, they narrowly avoided relegation to the Conference.
 The following season, they were promoted to League One.
 Two years after that, they were promoted to the Championship as League One champions.

 Taylor returned to Watford on 23 January 2009, being appointed to the new board as a non-executive director and was appointed interim chairman on 16 December 2009.
 Taylor announced his resignation from his position as chairman on 30 May 2012.
 He retained the position of honorary life president of the club until his death in 2017.

 In 2014, Watford renamed the Rous Stand the Graham Taylor Stand to honour his achievements in two spells at the club.

 Other work

 Taylor was a supporter of Sense-National Deafblind and Rubella Association and a Patron of DebRa.
 He was a Celebrity Ambassador for the Sense Enterprise Board in Birmingham, and worked to raise both funds and awareness, including running the London Marathon in 2004.
 He regularly hosted moderated "online coaching seminars" on the DALnet channel.
 He also supported the Royal British Legion and cycled from London to Paris in 2010 to raise funds for the RBL's Poppy appeal.

+In July 1992 a computer game, 'Graham Taylor's Soccer Challenge', was released to coincide with Euro '92.
+Developed for the Atari ST and Amiga by Rotherham based Krisalis Software, the game received very positive reviews.
+Unfortunately many of the reviews were not so kind to Graham personally as England had already been knocked out of Euro '92 at the time of release.